Latest posts

 How to highlight lines in a Hugo code block

 Sometimes when writing code in a blog post I want to emphasize a couple of lines in particular.
+Today I found out that Hugo has really nice syntax to do this in a regular markdown code-fence.

 -